browserpass/browserpass-extension/README.md

 1. In order to benefit of phishing attack protection, a password entry file, or any of its parent folders, must contain a full domain name (including TLD like `.com`) in their name in order to automatically match a website.
 However, entries which do not contain such a domain in their name may still be manually selected.

+    File names are not allowed to contain `\` or `/` characters, because both of them are considered to be path separators.

     Some good examples:

     ```